Saif-Sakib/Brute-Buddy/readme.md

-Below is an updated and comprehensive `README.md` for the **Brute Buddy**, based on the provided draft and expanded with additional details for clarity, functionality, and usability.
-This version enhances the original structure, refines descriptions, and adds practical examples and tips.

----

 # Brute Buddy

 The **Brute Buddy** is a versatile and robust tool crafted for security researchers and penetration testers to assess the strength of web applications against brute-force attacks.
 With support for multi-field brute-forcing, dynamic payload generation, re-authentication, and highly customizable success criteria, it’s an ideal choice for testing authentication endpoints, headers, cookies, and more.